arkits/chaddi-tg/README.md

 ## Requirements and Dependecies

-- Chaddi-TG is Telegram Bot that runs 24*7.
-Ideally you want to runs this on a VPS.
+- A VPS to run Chaddi 24*7
-- Python 3.7+
+- Python 3
 - ffmpeg (For WebM Conversion)

 ## Setup and Deployment